Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/They’re collecting unaccompanied, undocumented children at the border, since none will be turned awaymore will be encouraged to come This is what.md

 ---
-title: They’re collecting unaccompanied, undocumented children at the border, since none will be turned away...more will be encouraged to come.
-This is what...
+title: 'They’re collecting unaccompanied, undocumented children at the border, since none will be turned away...more will be encouraged to come.
+This is what...'
 categories:
     - 社交媒体
     - Gab - 熱門